dask/distributed/docs/source/worker.rst

 by dask-worker ::

     $ dask-worker tcp://scheduler:port --memory-limit=auto  # TOTAL_MEMORY * min(1, nthreads / total_nthreads)
-    $ dask-worker tcp://scheduler:port --memory-limit=4e9  # four gigabytes per worker process.
+    $ dask-worker tcp://scheduler:port --memory-limit="4 GiB"  # four gigabytes per worker process.

 Workers use a few different heuristics to keep memory use beneath this limit:

 1. At 60% of memory load (as estimated by ``sizeof``), spill least recently used data to disk
-2. At 70% of memory load, spill least recently used data to disk regardless of what is reported by ``sizeof``
+2. At 70% of memory load (as reported by the OS), spill least recently used data to disk regardless of what is reported by ``sizeof``; this accounts for memory used by the python interpreter, modules, global variables, memory leaks, etc.
-3. At 80% of memory load, stop accepting new work on local thread pool
+3. At 80% of memory load (as reported by the OS), stop accepting new work on local thread pool
-4. At 95% of memory load, terminate and restart the worker
+4. At 95% of memory load (as reported by the OS), terminate and restart the worker

 These values can be configured by modifying the ``~/.config/dask/distributed.yaml`` file